-Statement of compliance.
-These consolidated financial statements of the Bank have been prepared in accordance with International Financial Reporting Standards ("IFRS") and the requirements of the Law of Ukraine "On Accounting and Financial Reporting in Ukraine".
+Basis of preparation.
+These separate financial statements of the Bank have been prepared in accordance with International Financial Reporting Standards ("IFRS") and the requirements of the Law of Ukraine "On Accounting and Financial Reporting in Ukraine".

-The consolidated financial statements are presented in Ukrainian Hryvnias and in thousands, unless otherwise indicated.
+The separate financial statements are presented in Ukrainian Hryvnias and in thousands, unless otherwise indicated.

-These consolidated financial statements have been prepared under the historical cost convention, except for the measurement at fair value of certain financial instruments.
+These separate financial statements have been prepared under the historical cost convention, except for the measurement at fair value of certain financial instruments.